couchbase/query/docs/n1ql-preview-model.md

 In the filtering stage, objects from the data source are filtered using a filter expression.

-As we will see below, Couchbase queries provide some additional expressions beyond the standard relational ones&mdash;testing for missing attributes; expressions involving arrays (multi-valued attributes); object constructors; and others.
+Couchbase queries provide additional expressions beyond the relational ones&mdash;testing for missing attributes (in addition to NULL testing); expressions involving arrays (multi-valued attributes);
+object constructors; and more.

 #### Grouping and aggregating

-In the grouping and aggregating stage, input objects are consolidated into groups based on one or more attribute values.
+In the grouping and aggregating stage, input objects are consolidated into groups based on zero or more attribute expressions (zero to group all input objects together).
 A single output object is generated for each group.

-Within each group, aggregate expressions can also be generated and output over the input objects in the group.
+Within each group, aggregate expressions can be generated and output over the input objects in the group.
 These aggregate expressions can include counts, sums, statistical measures, and arbitrary combinations of these.

-Couchbase queries provide additional aggregate expressions for constructing arrays from the input objects in each group.
+Couchbase queries provide additional aggregate expressions for constructing arrays from expressions on the input objects in each group.

 #### Group filtering

 The group filtering stage has, as a prerequisite, the grouping and aggregating stage.
-The group filtering stage receives the output of the grouping and aggregating stage, and filters groups based on a filter expression.
-This filter expression can involve the aggregate expressions generated in the grouping and aggregating stage.
+The group filtering stage receives the output of the grouping and aggregating stage and filters those groups based on a filter expression.
+The filter expression can involve the aggregate expressions generated in the grouping and aggregating stage.

 #### Projecting

-In the projecting stage, output objects are defined.
-These output objects can contain arbitrary expressions on the objects from the preceding stage.
+In the projecting stage, result objects are defined.
+These result objects can contain arbitrary expressions on the objects from the preceding stage.

-In addition to the standard attribute and expression projection in relational queries, Couchbase queries provide projection of arbitrary nested objects; construction of new nested objects of arbitrary shape;
-array construction; metadata and raw-value expressions; and all the additional expressions in Couchbase queries.
+In addition to the attribute and expression projections of relational queries, Couchbase queries provide projection of arbitrary nested objects; construction of new nested objects of arbitrary shape; array construction; metadata and raw-value expressions; and all the additional expressions in Couchbase queries.

 #### Ordering

-In the ordering stage, output objects are sorted based on expressions and predefined collations.
+In the ordering stage, result objects are sorted based on expressions and predefined collations.
 A list of ordering expressions can be specified, with each expression specified to sort in ascending or descending order.